-Select the Multiple occurrence, when you can have multiple occurrences of the instance's application service running at the same time.
+Select the Multiple occurrence, when you can have multiple occurrences of the instance's application service running simultaneously.
 The ASM can start a multiple occurring instance's application service when requested by a user of an external software module.
 The user, and not the ASM, stops the application service using the external software module.
 To communicate back to the ASM server, Multiple instances must have an integration with ASM.